eye-division/duncanross/_gallery/gallery2.md

 ---
 title: New Work
 description_markdown: >-
-  I am currently uploading some of the new pieces I&nbsp; have available so please check out this page again soon for even more updates.
+  I am currently uploading some more of the new pieces I&nbsp; have available so please check out this page again soon for even more updates.